-Managing parameter tiers
+Managing tiers

 Parameter Store includes standard parameters and advanced parameters.
 You individually configure parameters to use either the standard-parameter tier (the default tier) or the advanced-parameter tier.